 - Rooming-in for newborns to help parents get to know their new baby and learn baby care

 At St. Peter's Hospital, we take a holistic approach to caring for women, babies and families.
 Led by a premier team of physicians, midwives, nurses and clinical staff, our awards and accolades are truly a testament to the caring, compassionate people who work here every day.

 America's Best Hospitals for Obstetrics

-For the third straight year, St. Peter's has been named one of America's Best Hospitals for Obstetrics by the Women’s Choice Award® 2015, 2016 and 2017.
+For the fourth straight year, St. Peter's has been named one of America's Best Hospitals for Obstetrics by the Women’s Choice Award® 2015 - 2018.
 The hospital was recognized for superior clinical excellence in obstetrics, our on-site Level III NICU, top scores on female patient satisfaction surveys and high recommendation ratings.
 The Women’s Choice seal signifies our dedication to providing maternity care tailored to the unique needs of mothers and their babies.